 The federal government has determined that improving energy efficiency is an important contributor to the success of the energy transition.
 Energy that is saved does not need to be generated, transported or stored.
 But more importantly: It does not have to be paid for.

 For industrial companies, energy costs play an important role when choosing a location.
 Saving energy not only saves costs in the medium term, but also reduces the economic risk associated with energy policy framework conditions in the long term.

-With its heat transformer, the energy service provider GETEC heat & power AG has developed now a procedure into a commercially viable product that recovers unused waste heat.
+With its heat transformer, the energy service provider GETEC heat & power GmbH has developed now a procedure into a commercially viable product that recovers unused waste heat.
 This opens up an interesting opportunity for energy-intensive industries to significantly increase their energy efficiency and thus reduce energy costs.

 Recovering waste heat

 Waste heat, which cannot be utilised because the temperature is too low, is often generated during production processes in industrial enterprises.
 A large quantity of heat – and thus valuable energy – is lost in this context.
 A considerable portion of waste heat generated during industrial processes is released into the environment at temperatures between 60 °C and 110 °C. In view of the special treatment required for heat transfer media, the exploitation of this heat is usually inefficient or technically not feasible.
 Examples for the generation of such waste heat can be found in particular in the food, paper and chemical industry.
 These same industries have a high demand for heat at a temperature of approximately 120 °C, e.g. for cooking, evaporation, distillation and drying processes.

 GETEC develops a procedure for the recovery of waste heat